Psyche (spacecraft): Laser communications experiment

 DSOC's flight transceiver can be identified by its large tube-like sunshade on the Psyche spacecraft, as seen here inside a clean room at JPL.

 Stored onboard before launch, the short ultra-high definition video features an orange tabby cat named Taters, the pet of a JPL employee, chasing a laser pointer.
 Overlaid graphics illustrate several features from the tech demo, such as Psyche's orbital path, Palomar's telescope dome, and technical information about the laser and its data bit rate.
 Taters' heart rate, color, and breed are also on display.

 The spacecraft is testing an experimental laser communication technology called Deep Space Optical Communications (DSOC).
 It is hoped that the device will increase spacecraft communications performance and efficiency by 10 to 100 times over conventional means.
-The DSOC experiment is NASA's first demonstration of optical communications beyond the Earth-Moon system.
+The DSOC experiment is NASA's first demonstration of optical communications beyond the Earth–Moon system.
 DSOC is a system that consists of a flight laser transceiver, a ground laser transmitter, and a ground laser receiver.
 New technologies have been implemented in each of these elements.
 The transceiver is mounted on the Psyche spacecraft.
-The DSOC technology demonstration began shortly after launch and will continue as the spacecraft travels from Earth to its gravity-assist flyby of Mars in 2026.
+The DSOC technology demonstration began shortly after launch and continued as the spacecraft traveled from Earth to its gravity-assist flyby of Mars in 2026.
 DSOC has showcased its capabilities by sending data at up to 2 megabits per second, from distances beyond the orbit of Mars.
 DSOC operations proceeded for one year after launch, with extended-mission opportunities in 2025.
 Palomar Observatory's Hale Telescope received the high-rate data downlink from the DSOC flight transceiver.